kiran-thorat09/kiran-thorat09/README.md

 ## Hi there 👋 I'm Kiran Thorat
-I'm a **Big Data Analytics graduate from CDAC Pune** and a passionate ** I love to explore in AI-ML, Data Engineering technology **.
+I'm a **Big Data Analytics graduate from CDAC Pune** and a passionate I love to explore in AI-ML, Data Engineering technology.
 I specialize in building Machine learning model, data pipelines, and creating dashboards that help businesses make data-driven decisions.

 📍 Based in Pune, India